 Notre Dame Men's Ice Hockey v Miami at Hockey City Classic on 02-17-2013.

-AS A FRESHMAN: Played in 43 games for Notre Dame in his rookie season ... scored four goals and added 15 assists for 19 points ... picked up eight penalties for 16 minutes ... was +10 for the year ... played in a variety of roles for the Irish, seeing time on all four lines throughout the season ... had six multiple-point games ... recorded his first multi-point game with a goal and an assist in 4-2 win over Lake Superior (Oct.
+AS A FRESHMAN: Played in 43 games for Notre Dame in his rookie year ... scored four goals and added 15 assists for 19 points ... picked up eight penalties for 16 minutes ... was +10 for the year ... had six multiple-point games ... recorded his first multi-point game with a goal and an assist in 4-2 win over Lake Superior (Oct.
 14) ... had a three-game point streak (1g, 5a) from Nov.
 13 to Nov.
 20 ... picked up a pair of assists in 5-3 loss at Michigan ... scored once and added an assist in 6-2 win over Michigan State ...closed out series with two assists in 4-2 win over Spartans ... was named CCHA rookie of the week for Nov.
 21 ... fifth multi-point game came on a pair of assists in 5-4 win at Miami (Dec.
 3) ... scored third goal of year and sixth multi-point game with a goal and assist in 8-1 win at Northern Michigan (Jan.
 7) ... had lone goal in 4-1 home loss to Alaska (Jan.
 15) ... played in eight postseason games with one assist for one point.